ENSTABretagneRobotics/SATURNE_simulation/ReadMe.txt

 Place the content of the models folder in ~/.gazebo/models so that Gazebo finds the models.

-Place the content of the src folder in ~/catkin_ws/src (assuming catkin_ws is the ROS workspace), then: cd ~/catkin_ws catkin_make source devel/setup.bash
+Place the content of the src folder in ~/catkin_ws/src (assuming catkin_ws is the ROS workspace), then : cd ~/catkin_ws catkin_make source devel/setup.bash

-(Pour allumer gazebo pour debug (le launcher mybot_world.launch lance déjà gazebo): roscore & rosrun gazebo_ros gazebo)
 ___________________________________
-Usage:

-Pour modifier la mission, il faut modifier le fichier mission.cpp du package regul.
-La fonction read peut être modifiée pour soit lire un fichier (exemple data_traj.txt) soit suivre une suite d'objectifs directement écrits dans le code (c'est le cas actuellement).
+Usage :

+To modify the mission, change mission.cpp from regul package. read() function can be modified to either read a file (e.g. data_traj.txt) or follow a sequence of "objectifs" directly written in the code (it is the default).

-To launch Gazebo simulation:
+To launch Gazebo simulation :
-# For VMware virtual machines: export SVGA_VGPU10=0
+# For VMware virtual machines : export SVGA_VGPU10=0
 source devel/setup.bash
 roslaunch mybot_gazebo mybot_world.launch

-To launch the robot controller assuming we control the position of a trailer attached at a known distance (see https://www.ensta-bretagne.fr/jaulin/magmap.html, il y a des modifications entre le code du robot réel et le code du robot simulé): source devel/setup.bash roslaunch regul launcher_pc.launch
+To launch the robot controller assuming we control the position of a trailer attached at a known distance (see https://www.ensta-bretagne.fr/jaulin/magmap.html, there are changes between the real and simulated robot...) : source devel/setup.bash roslaunch regul launcher.launch